GrawLab/DBSCAN-CellX/README.md

 After instalaltion the package should be fully installed inside the opened environment.

 ### App
 To install the App the easiest way is to install a new (conda) environment with the corresponding environment list.
 The installation of the whole APp with all its dependencies can be done by downloading the whole App folder.
-Inside the folder is a file called "env.txt".
+Inside the folder is a file called "app_env.yml".
 To install a new fresh conda environment with this file please use the follwing code:
 ```
 conda env create --name ENV-NAME -f app_env.yml
 ```